otetard/ownpad/README.md

-# OwnPad — Etherpad and Ethercalc links in ownCloud
+# Ownpad — Etherpad and Ethercalc links in ownCloud

-OwnPad is an ownCloud application that allows to create and open Etherpad and Ethercalc documents.
+Ownpad is an ownCloud application that allows to create and open Etherpad and Ethercalc documents.
 This application requires to have access to an instance of Etherpad and/or Ethercalc to work properly.